kuwarbimal/machine-learning/README.md

-# machine-learning
+# Machine-Learning
-Linear Regression, Logistic Regression, etc. using Python, numpy, and sklearn
+Regression and Classification using Python and its modules